AviAcharya1/ClassificationPaintings/README.md

 ## Future Work

-1.Expand the dataset to include more diverse styles and periods of paintings.
+1. Expand the dataset to include more diverse styles and periods of paintings.
-2.Implement multi-class classification to identify specific art styles or artists.
+2. Implement multi-class classification to identify specific art styles or artists.
-3.Develop a mobile application for real-time classification using the device's camera.
+3. Develop a mobile application for real-time classification using the device's camera.
-4.Explore other deep learning architectures like ResNet or EfficientNet for potential performance improvements.
+4. Explore other deep learning architectures like ResNet or EfficientNet for potential performance improvements.
-5.Implement explainable AI techniques to provide insights into the model's decision-making process.
+5. Implement explainable AI techniques to provide insights into the model's decision-making process.

 ## Contributing